 At first glance, this seems pretty straightforward.
 Basically, this provision says “whoever is there first gets paid first.”
 If a lender creates a mortgage after construction begins, the construction company’s lien rights take priority over the mortgage, and vice versa.
 This is what’s known as “first in time, first in right” rule.

 But what about a future advance mortgage?
-The money – all or part of the loan proceeds – isn’t paid until a future date.
+The money – all or part of the loan proceeds – isn’t paid until a future date; if at all!
 Does the mortgage start when it was created, or when the money is first paid?
 And how does this affect a contractor’s lien priority?
 That is precisely the issue that the Alabama Supreme Court recently dealt with.